spessasus/spessasynth_lib/docs/extra/working-with-browsers.md

 ## Copying the processor

+!!!
+Tip

+    This only applies to the `WorkletSynthesizer`.
+If you're using the `WorkerSynthesizer`, bundlers will take care of everything.

 Copy the `spessasynth_processor.min.js` from `spessasynth_lib/dist/spessasynth_processor.min.js` to the destination where the browsers can see it (for example, a `public` directory).
 Make sure that the path set in `audioWorklet.addModule()` works correctly in the minified file!